SyraxTarg/dreamApp/readMe.md

 <!-- # Dream APP
 #### This is a mobile application for dreams.
-You can basically register your dreams with various parameters and find the historic of your registered dreams in which there will also be api calls to interpret your dream content.
+You can basically register your dreams with various parameters and find the historic of your registered dreams in which there will also be api calls to interpret your dream's content.

 ## Architecture
 The application architecture utilizes various technologies including [Javascript](https://devdocs.io/javascript/), [Typescript](https://www.typescriptlang.org/fr/docs/), [React Native](https://reactnative.dev/docs/getting-started), [NextJs](https://nextjs.org/docs), [Expo](https://docs.expo.dev/), [React Native Paper](https://callstack.github.io/react-native-paper/), [Meaning Cloud api](https://www.meaningcloud.com/developer/documentation) and [Wikipedia api](https://www.mediawiki.org/wiki/API:Main_page).